Jeeves: List of stories

-The collection The World of Jeeves (first published in 1967, reprinted in 1988) contains all of the Jeeves short stories (with the exception of "Extricating Young Gussie") presented more or less in narrative chronological order, with a new introduction by Wodehouse.
-This collection includes the original versions of the eleven stories that were somewhat altered by Wodehouse to create the episodic novel The Inimitable Jeeves.
+The collection The World of Jeeves (first published in 1967, reprinted in 1988) contains all of the Jeeves short stories, with the exception of "Extricating Young Gussie", presented more or less in narrative chronological order, with a new introduction by Wodehouse.
+This collection includes the original versions of the eleven stories that were altered by Wodehouse to create the episodic novel The Inimitable Jeeves.